Best WordPress Plugins to Use in 2026

 Broken links can be frustrating for both users and search engines as they’re often a sign of an untrustworthy website.

-There are quite a few plugins that check and identify these mistakes, but Broken Link Checker by WPMU DEV is surely one of the most comprehensive ones.
+There are quite a few plugins that check and identify these mistakes, but Broken Link Checker by WPMU DEV is undoubtedly one of the most comprehensive ones.

-Broken Link Checker is a completely free plugin that is currently in use on around 700,000 websites.
+Broken Link Checker is a completely free WordPress plugin that is currently in use on around 600,000 websites.

 Possible Issues with WordPress Plugins